Simone Biles reveals aunt died during Tokyo Olympics

-TAMPA (WFLA) – Following her triumphant comeback Tuesday to win a bronze medal, Simone Biles revealed that her aunt died just two days prior to competing in the balance beam event.
+TAMPA (WFLA) – Following her triumphant comeback Tuesday, Simone Biles revealed that her aunt died just two days prior to competing in the balance beam event.

 According to People, Biles told reporters she got the news while in Japan that her aunt on her father’s side “unexpectedly passed.”